Chico, California: Arts and culture

 The Valene L. Smith Museum of Anthropology on the Chico State campus presents temporary exhibits researched, designed, and installed primarily by students.
 The museum was renamed November 18, 2009, by the Chico State Board of Trustees in honor of professor emerita Valene L. Smith, whose contributions and commitments to the museum have totaled over $4.6 million.
 The grand opening was held on January 28, 2010.
 The museum is across from the main entrance of the Miriam Library, next to the Janet Turner Print Museum.

 The Gateway Science Museum is a leading center for science education and Northern California's local history, natural resources, seacoast, Sacramento Valley, and surrounding foothills and mountains.

 Chico is home to the Chico Certified Farmers Market; they host local farmers markets every Wednesday, Saturday and Sunday.
 Residents are also able to enjoy a farmers and live market downtown on Thursday nights between April and September.

 About 40 murals and several galleries can be found in the city, including Chico Paper Company, 1078 Gallery, Avenue 9, The Space, 24-Hour Drive-By, and numerous other galleries.
 The theatres in Chico include Blue Room Theatre, Chico Performances, Chico Theater Company, and California Regional Theatre.
 The California State University, Chico Theatre Department also offers a variety of entertainment throughout the school year.
-In 2003, author John Villani named Chico one of the top 10 Best Small Art Towns in America.

 Sports

 Laxson Auditorium at California State University, Chico.

 Chico is home to Nettleton Stadium (also called The Net) baseball stadium on the California State University campus.
 It is the home field for the Chico State Wildcats baseball team, in NCAA Division 2.

 Chico is also home to the Silver Dollar Speedway, a race track at the Silver Dollar Fairgrounds used for sprint car racing.

 Chico is one of few cities to be home to two championship baseball teams in two different leagues simultaneously.
 The Chico State Wildcats were champions in both the 1997 and 1999 Division II College World Series.
 The Chico Heat were also champions in the Western Baseball League in 1997.
 The Chico Outlaws were founded with the Golden Baseball League in 2005, where they also won the championship in 2007 and 2010.
 Starting in the summer of 2016, the Chico Heat returned as a part of the Great West League, a collegiate summer wood-bat league, until 2018 when the league folded due to financial issues from several other participating teams.

 Chico has also gained a reputation as being a bicycle-friendly city.
-In 1997, Chico was ranked as the number one cycling city in the nation by Bicycle Magazine and also hosts the Wildflower Century, an annual 100 mi bike ride throughout Butte County every April, put on by Chico Velo Cycling Club.
+Chico hosts the Wildflower Century, an annual 100 mi bike ride throughout Butte County every April, put on by Chico Velo Cycling Club.
 The city is in the process of creating a network of bicycle paths, trails, and lanes.

 Chico is the former home of the Chico Rooks (soccer), the Chico Heat (baseball – Western Baseball League), and Chico Outlaws (baseball – Golden Baseball League).